Start your 30 day free trial.

 Configure your services to allow Gremlin experiments

 Before you can run experiments on your services, you need to configure them to use the Envoy extension.
-The extension will only run experiments on services that have been configured this way.
+The extension will only run experiments on services that are configured this way.

 First, add the following to the Pod’s annotations section.
 These instruct Istio on how to find and configure the plugin.